alibaba-archive/create-teambition-app/README.md

 ## Which does not contains

 * Deploy your code to cdn or remote server, you can try [sneaky](https://github.com/teambition/sneaky) to deploy your application.
+* Database connection, you can try [mongoose](https://github.com/Automattic/mongoose) and [limbo](https://github.com/teambition/limbo) if you use mongodb.

 ## LICENSE